root-project/root/tree/ntuple/v7/doc/specifications.md

  - List frame: list of extra type information

 The last four list frames containing information about fields and columns are collectively referred to as _schema description_.
-The release candidate tag is used to mark unstable implementations of the file format.
-Production code sets the tag to zero.

 #### Field Description